parthw/vscode-night-walk-theme/README.md

 ## Credits

-Credit where credit is due... when I started writing this theme, I don't have any ideas where to put which color.
+Credit where credit is due... when I started writing this theme, I didn't have any idea where to put which color.
 There are so many themes I took reference from and to understand the design patterns i.e. Visual Studio Dark+, Monokai, Winter is Coming, Github Vscode theme, Tokyo Night and and Celestial.